robert-hh/ads1x15/readme.md

 7 :  - /860 samples per Second
 ```
 The first value applies to the ADS1015, the second to the ADS1115.
 The time
-required for a single conversion is 1/samples\_per\_second plus the time needed for communication with the ADC, which is about 1 ms on an esp8266 at 80 MHz.
-Slower conversion yiled in a less noisy result.
-The data sheet figures of the ads1x15
+required for a single conversion is 1/samples\_per\_second plus the time
+needed for communication with the ADC, which is about 1 ms on an esp8266
+at 80 MHz.
+Slower conversion yields in a less noisy result.
-are given for the slowest sample rate.
+The data sheet figures of the ads1x15 are given for the slowest sample rate.

 ###  adc.set_conv and adc.read_rev()

 Pair of methods for a time optimized sequential reading triggered by a time.
-For using, you would first set the conersion parameters with set_conv() and then get
+For using, you would first set the conversion parameters with set_conv() and then get
 the values in a timer callback function with read_rev().
 ```
 adc.set_con(rate, channel1[, channel2])